Introduction to the Pattern Language

 For Simple Forms (5-10 fields, single user, simple workflow)

-Start with: - Pattern 1: Progressive Disclosure (if more than 5 fields) - Pattern 3: Conversational Rhythm (order matters) - Pattern 4: Coherent Closure (confirm and explain next steps) - Pattern 6: Domain-Aware Validation (make fields smart) - Pattern 21: Form-Document Coherence (if generating outputs)
+Start with: - Pattern 1: Progressive Disclosure (if more than 5 fields) - Pattern 3: Conversational Rhythm (order matters) - Pattern 4: Coherent Closure (confirm and explain next steps) - Pattern 6: Domain-Aware Validation (make fields smart) - Pattern 21: External Data Integration (if connecting to external systems)

 For Complex Forms (20+ fields, conditional logic, calculations)